 Building Relationships with families is a key part of the family partnership process.
 We do this throughout the program year starting with the intake process, open houses and orientations, home visits, parent/teacher conferences, and parent events.
 Each time staff meet with families they build rapport and trust with the family which helps parents to feel supported and encouraged to reach their full potential.
 Through the whole program year, this process continues with the ultimate goal being increased family engagement and school readiness.

-Families in all program models will be invited to participate in activity events.
-Aside from fun, events will provide parents and caregivers opportunities for parent education (both parenting skills, and or information on services in the community), curriculum planning, and to provide two-way communication between staff and parents.
+All Head Start families will be invited to participate in activity events.
+Aside from fun, events will provide parents and caregivers opportunities for parent education (both parenting skills, and or information on services in the community), and provide two-way communication between staff and parents.
 Events will have interpretation and materials available in the family’s home language whenever possible.

 The topics for events are chosen by the enrolled families via the Parent Education and Interest Survey.
-(Link to the E&I survey)
+(English / Spanish)

 Want to learn more, click here for the policy on Family Events and Parenting Education

 All families will be offered an opportunity to participate in a family partnership agreement.
 As part of the goal setting process Head Start staff and families can learn from each other.
 Families can identify hopes and dreams for themselves or their family as a whole and Head Start staff will partner with the family to find ways to reduce/eliminate barriers as parents/caregivers move towards those dreams.
 Some examples of family partnerships include the following: